Structure validation: Software and websites

-In Cryo-EM
+In cryo-EM

+Cyro-EM presents special challenges to model-builders as the observed electron density is frequently insufficient to resolve individual atoms, leading to a higher likelihood of errors.

+Geometry-based validation tools similar to those used in X-ray crystallography can be used to highlight implausible modeling choices and guide modeler toward more native-like structures.
+The CaBLAM method, which only uses Cα atoms, is suitable for low-resolution structures from cyro-EM.

+A way to compute the difference density map has been formulated for cyro-EM.
+Cross-validation using a "free" map, comparable to the use of a free R-factor, is also available.
+Other methods for checking model-map fit include correlation coefficients, model-map FSC, confidence maps, CryoEF (orientation bias check), and TEMPy SMOC.

 In SAXS

 SAXS (small-angle x-ray scattering) is a rapidly growing area of structure determination, both as a source of approximate 3D structure for initial or difficult cases and as a component of hybrid-method structure determination when combined with NMR, EM, crystallographic, cross-linking, or computational information.
 There is great interest in the development of reliable validation standards for SAXS data interpretation and for quality of the resulting models, but there are as yet no established methods in general use.
 Three recent steps in this direction are the creation of a Small-Angle Scattering Validation Task Force committee by the worldwide Protein DataBank and its initial report, a set of suggested standards for data inclusion in publications, and an initial proposal of statistically derived criteria for automated quality evaluation.

 For computational biology

 It is difficult to do meaningful validation of an individual, purely computational, macromolecular model in the absence of experimental data for that molecule, because the model with the best geometry and conformational score may not be the one closest to the right answer.
 Therefore, much of the emphasis in validation of computational modeling is in assessment of the methods.
 To avoid bias and wishful thinking, double-blind prediction competitions have been organized, the original example of which (held every 2 years since 1994) is CASP (Critical Assessment of Structure Prediction) to evaluate predictions of 3D protein structure for newly solved crystallographic or NMR structures held in confidence until the end of the relevant competition.
 The major criterion for CASP evaluation is a weighted score called GDT-TS for the match of Calpha positions between the predicted and the experimental models.